allantabilog/visualisation-service/README.md

 is just a project for exploring full-stack development with React and golang

 TODOs
+- Setup github workflow/s
+- Setup dependabot
+- Setup auto-merge for dependabot merges (for minor updates and patches only)
 - Develop front-end: visualiser of fibonacci sequences using d3.js
 - Re-organise the backend
   - interfaces